Steps for Preparing a Conference Planning Guide

 Think About Attendee Registration

 If an event is expected to draw large crowds, then an online conference registration system is the way to go.
-The system can process payments, track registrations and organize other relevant information and assist in generating reports.
+The system can process payments, track registrations and organize other relevant information and assist in generating reports and lists of attendees.

 Exhibitors and Conference Exhibit Halls